SeventhPhoenix/PTAUTO/README.md

 # ⚠️ Important Notes

 - Do not share your generated playlist publicly.
-- Each user must use their own UUID.
+- A new `clientID` is generated automatically on each workflow run.
 - Excessive requests may result in temporary IP rate limiting.
-- This project is for personal use.
+- This project is intended for personal use.

 ---